Internet-Draft Mission Metering August 2026

 8. Exclusivity and Separation of Duty

 The exclusive control (Section 6) is not a consumption bound: it is a stateful separation-of-duty rule enforced with the same machinery.
 Within an exclusivity group, the first permitted consequential action matching a selector latches the group to that selector, atomically with the permit; for the Mission's remaining lifetime the PDP MUST refuse a consequential action matching any other selector of the same group.
-The latch is per group and per Mission, is PDP-side operational state like a consumption counter (Section 7), and never unlatches: narrowing by exercise is monotonic, like every other narrowing in the family.
+The latch is per group and per Mission and is PDP-side operational state like a consumption counter (Section 7).

 Exclusivity turns the quarantine deployment pattern ([I-D.draft-mcguinness-mission-architecture]) into consented, enforceable structure: an Approver can approve a Mission that may read a sensitive store or communicate externally, but never both.
 The groups are consented at the approval event, committed by intent_hash with the other controls members, and rendered in the consent disclosure (Section 6.1 applies unchanged).